HECS and HELP Student Loan Scheme Repayments

 Legislation has been passed to allow access (from 1 January 2016) to HELP loans for New Zealand citizens (Special Category Visa holders) who first entered Australia as a minor and have been in Australia for 10 years, including 8 of the last 10 years, and 18 months of the last 2 years at the time of their HELP application.

-The measures require those going overseas for more than six months from 1 January 2016 to register with the Tax Office, while those already overseas had until 1 July 2017 to register.
+From 1 January 2016 the measures require those going overseas for more than six months to register with the Tax Office.
+Those already overseas had until 1 July 2017 to register.

 Trade Support Loan Scheme